-Quintessence, a three-star French eatery in Tokyo, was awarded three stars for the seventh time.
+Quintessence, a three-star French restaurants in Tokyo, was awarded three stars for the seventh time.

 “To French chefs, three stars is a dream everybody dreams of,” said Shuzo Kishida, chef at Quintessence.
 “We have to try our best for whoever comes to our restaurant.
 It’s getting harder and harder every year” to get three stars.

-Michelin gave three stars to 28 eateries in Japan, including in Kyoto and Osaka, in the 2014 edition.
+Michelin gave three stars to 28 restaurants in Japan, including in Kyoto and Osaka, in the 2014 edition.